 Any nervous system depressant could be fatal when flying as a pilot.
-We all should be very aware that this is a combination that is bound to cause accidents, it does that in normal road traffic and aviation is no different there.
+We all should be very aware that this is a combination that is bound to cause accidents, it does that in normal road traffic and aviation is no different in this regard.

-This substance gets into the brain very easily, mainly because alcohol is fat-soluble and the brain contains a large amount of it.
-It can be detected even after 14 hours of consuming a normal standard drink (which has about 10 - 15 mg of alcohol).
+This substance gets into the brain very easily, mainly because alcohol is fat-soluble and the brain consists a great deal of it.
+It can be detected even after 14 hours of consuming a normal standard drink (which contains about 10 - 15 mg of alcohol).

 The effects of alcohol on a human ability to make decisions, good judgments and balance are well known.
 And these effects have proven disastrous in daily road traffic and aviation.
 Every year, people die because someone thought that one more drink was not a problem.

 Obviously, as with driving: alcohol and flying do not go together.